-The Cantonese pronunciation for almond is hang yan. hang is part of weng hang meaning perpetual.
+The Cantonese pronunciation for almond is hang yan.
+Hang is part of weng hang meaning perpetual.
 Yan sounds like ngan, which means money or silver.

-Using an oven toaster, place almond flakes in a small oven-safe dish and toast at 150°C for 2 to 3 minutes until fragrant and slightly brown.
+- To toast almond flakes: Using an oven toaster, place almond flakes in a small oven-safe dish and toast at 150°C for 2 to 3 minutes until fragrant and slightly brown.
 Remove and mix through at intervals to ensure even toasting.
 Alternatively, toast almond flakes in a pan on your stove over low flame.

-Line a shallow oven dish (28 x 20 cm) with aluminium foil and smooth out any creases.
+- To prepare sugar layer: Line a shallow oven dish (28 x 20 cm) with aluminium foil and smooth out any creases.
 Grease with butter.

-In a non-stick pan, mix butter, sugar and water and melt over medium-high heat while stirring continuously.
+- In a non-stick pan, mix butter, sugar and water and melt over medium-high heat while stirring continuously.
 Reduce to medium heat and cook for 6 more minutes, stirring constantly to ensure mixture is frothy and gently bubbling.

-Remove from heat and pour mixture into lined dish.
+- Remove from heat and pour mixture into lined dish.
 Tilt dish quickly to cover the base evenly or use the back of a spoon dipped in water to level out the mixture.

-Melt chocolate in a microwave oven on medium heat for 2 minutes.
+- To prepare chocolate layer: Melt chocolate in a microwave oven on medium heat for 2 minutes.
 Stir to ensure chocolate is evenly melted.
 Scoop chocolate onto the butter/sugar layer and spread to completely cover the base.

-Sprinkle almond flakes evenly onto the chocolate.
+- To decorate with almonds: Sprinkle almond flakes evenly onto the chocolate.
 Press flakes into the chocolate so that they stick.

-Leave to cool before chilling in the fridge for at least 1 hour.
+- To serve/keep: Leave to cool before chilling in the fridge for at least 1 hour.

-Remove, gently lift the foil and break almond crunch into bite-size pieces.
+- Remove, gently lift the foil and break almond crunch into bite-size pieces.
 Store in an airtight container and keep in the fridge for up to a month.

-Note: Using an oven dish smaller than the one specified in the recipe yields less crunch but results in a thicker sugar layer.
+- Note: Using an oven dish smaller than the one specified in the recipe yields less crunch but results in a thicker sugar layer.
 Also, it’s best to use pure butter for this recipe.